 Are there regional trends to these fetishes?
 The map below organizes the most popular fetishes in the South, West, Northeast, and Midwest.

 As you can see, masochism, sadism, or BDSM as a whole is popular in three out of the four U.S. regions–except for the Midwest.
 We suppose they’re just too polite!
-Instead, Midwesterners prefer sports gear and group play, though, so maybe they’re not so innocent after all.
+Instead, Rooted Mama Health explains that Midwesterners prefer sports gear and group play, though, so maybe they’re not so innocent after all.

 In the South, suits are another most popular fetish.
 The Northeast has a whopping nine tied for most popular, including BDSM, sadism, balloons, edging, group play, leather, nylons, sounding, and of course, the classic foot fetish.
 What’s going on up there, northerners?
 It certainly sounds fun.